Lightning-AI/litgpt/howto/finetune_adapter.md

 We are able to demonstrate instruction-finetuning Lit-LLaMA 7B on the [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) dataset on a **single GTX 3090 (24GB) GPU**.
 If using 8 GPUs, finetuning can be completed in under 1 hour.

+If you are new to LLaMA-Adapter and are interest to learn more about how it works before proceeding with the finetuning guide below, you might find our article [Understanding Parameter-Efficient Finetuning of Large Language Models: From Prefix Tuning to LLaMA-Adapters](https://lightning.ai/pages/community/article/understanding-llama-adapters/) helpful.

 ## Preparation

 The steps here only need to be done once: